 - Making a doable personal walking plan

 - Setting realistic goals for improving fitness

-Walk With Ease can also be offered as a group led program, and KDPH is now recruiting people who would like to become group leaders.
-Leader training is offered online, and leaders must also be CPR certified.
-Please contact Jennye Grider, Arthritis Program Coordinator, for more information about becoming a WWE group leader.
+Walk With Ease can also be offered as a group led program and KDPH is now recruiting people who would like to become group leaders.
+Leader training is offered online and leaders also must be CPR certified.
+Please contact Dustin Falls, arthritis program manager, for more information about becoming a WWE group leader.

 ||Arthritis Foundation Exercise Program (AFEP)